-Lincoln Cushing-Historian and archivist of social and political graphics, co-author Chinese Posters: Art from the Great Proletarian Cultural Revolution. (participating by video) Bai Di-Director of Chinese and Asian Studies, Drew University; co-editor Some of Us: Chinese Women Growing Up During the Mao Era.
-Dongping Han-Professor of History, Warren Wilson College; author The Unknown Cultural Revolution: Life and Change in a Chinese Village, farmer and manager of a collective village factory during the Cultural Revolution.
-Raymond Lotta-Set the Record Straight project; Maoist political economist; writer for Revolution newspaper; author America in Decline; editor Maoist Economics and the Revolutionary Road to Communism.
-Li Onesto-Author Dispatches from the People's War in Nepal; writer for Revolution newspaper, has written on the Chinese revolution, model operas and art of the Cultural Revolution.
-Aly Rose-Teaches Chinese Contemporary Dance and Transformative Power of Political Art at Tisch School of the Arts, NYU.
-Lectures and performs at United Nations, China Institute, Columbia University, Sarah Lawrence College; choreographed and danced for Chinese National Song and Dance Operatic Troupe while residing in China for 11 years.
-Andrew Ross-Professor of American Studies, Chair of Dept. of Social and Cultural Analysis, NYU; author Low Pay, High Profile: The Global Push for Fair Labor; articles on China include "Mao Zedong's Impact on Cultural Politics in the West."
-Guobin Yang-Associate Professor, Department of Asian and Middle Eastern Cultures, Barnard College- Columbia University; co-editor Re-Envisioning the Chinese Revolution: The Politics and Poetics of Collective Memories in Reform China.
+Lincoln Cushing-Historian and archivist of social and political graphics, co-author Chinese Posters: Art from the Great Proletarian Cultural Revolution. (participating by video)

+Bai Di-Director of Chinese and Asian Studies, Drew University; co-editor of Some of Us: Chinese Women Growing Up During the Mao Era.

+Dongping Han-Professor of History, Warren Wilson College; author of The Unknown Cultural Revolution: Life and Change in a Chinese Village; farmer and manager of a collective village factory during the Cultural Revolution.

+Raymond Lotta-Set the Record Straight Project; Maoist political economist; writer for Revolution newspaper; author of America in Decline; editor Maoist Economics and the Revolutionary Road to Communism.

+Li Onesto-Author of Dispatches from the People's War in Nepal; writer for Revolution newspaper, has written on the Chinese revolution, model operas, and art of the Cultural Revolution.

+Aly Rose-Teaches Chinese Contemporary

+Dance and the Transformative Power of

+Political Art at Tisch School of the Arts, NYU;

+lectures and performs at the United Nations,

+China Institute, Columbia University, Sarah

+Lawrence College in New York; choreographed

+and danced for the Chinese National Song and

+Dance Operatic Troupe while residing in China

+for 11 years.

+Andrew Ross-Professor of American Studies, Chair of Department of Social and Cultural Analysis, New York University; author of Fast Boat to China: Lessons from Shanghai; articles on China include "Mao Zedong's Impact on Cultural Politics in the West."

+Guobin Yang-Associate Professor in Department of Asian and Middle Eastern Cultures at Barnard College-Columbia University; co-editor of Re-Envisioning the Chinese Revolution: The Politics and Poetics of Collective Memories in Reform China.